DrDonk/OC4VM/readme.md

 * Use the Apple para-virtualised GPU on non-Apple hardware
 * Use the Apple para-virtualised GPU on older Macs using OCLP and macOS Sonoma or later

-The OC4VM system has been tested on an Intel Mac mini mid-2014 and an AMD HP Prodesk 405 G4 with these guest OSes:
+The OC4VM system has been tested on an Intel Mac mini mid-2014 and an AMD Ryzen based HP T740 with these guest OSes:
 * Big Sur
 * Monterey
 * Ventura
 * Sonoma
 * Sequoia

-**Note: Tahoe is not currently supported**
+* Tahoe

 using:
 * VMware Fusion 13.6
-* VMware Workstation 17.6
+* VMware Workstation 17.6 (Windows and Linux)

 CPUs will need to support the following instructions: